City Map Compare/New York vs Stockholm

 About Stockholm

-Sweden's capital, spread across 14 islands.
 Also known as "Venice of the North", Stockholm has an area of 188 km² and is home to 1.0 million people.
 Its history stretches back to 1252.
-Visitors come for Gamla Stan (Old Town), Vasa Museum, ABBA Museum, and much more.
+Visitors come for Gamla Stan, Vasa Museum, Royal Palace, and much more.
 Getting around is easy with the Stockholm Metro (Tunnelbana).

 Metropolitan Area Comparison